manoj-v/msan622/homework4/README.md

 ### Technique 1: Word Cloud | Technique 2: Bar Plot

 I created this plot using the worcloud package in R. I decided to color the plot because the color matches a frequency, and this makes it clearer the difference between the sizes of the words.
-The slider allows the user to input the frequency range of the words they want to include the in the cloud and also a radio button is provided to choose between the number of words to be displayed in the wordcloud.
+The slider allows the user to input the frequency range of the words they want to include in the cloud and also a radio button is provided to choose between the number of words to be displayed in the wordcloud.
 I have used the same input controls for barplot too.

 ![IMAGE](barplot.png)